 Parade Profile: Tom Bewick (BSc Social Policy & Administration 1994; MSc European Social Policy Analysis 1995)

-Posted in: Bath, Humanities & Social Sciences, Parade profiles, Postgraduate
+Posted in: Faculty of Humanities & Social Sciences, Parade Profiles (all), Postgraduate

 Tom has spent his career working on government policy, and also presents the Skills World Live radio show.
 He shares his career insights, thoughts on the importance of degrees and memories of pizza-fuelled student media…